-tpenqueue(): The data and len Arguments

-data points to a buffer that contains the message to be processed.
-The buffer must be one that was allocated with a call to tpalloc(3c). len gives the length of the message.
+3.5.1.3 tpenqueue(): The DATA-REC and LEN in TPTYPE-REC Arguments data points to a buffer that contains the message to be processed.
+The buffer must be one that was allocated with a call to tpalloc(3c). len provides the length of the message.
 Some Oracle Tuxedo buffer types (such as FML) do not require that the length of the message be specified; in such cases, the len argument is ignored. data can be NULL; when it is, len is ignored and the message is enqueued with no data portion.

-tpenqueue(): The flags Arguments
+3.5.1.4 tpenqueue(): The Flags Arguments

-flags values are used to tell the Oracle Tuxedo system how the tpenqueue() call is handled; the following are valid flags:
+flags values are used to tell the Oracle Tuxedo system how the tpenqueue () call is handled; the following are valid flags: